How many wedding invitations to order? Everything you need to know!

 There’s always the risk that one or two invitations could get wasted due to tearing or having a water spill.
 So, it makes sense to plan for contingencies here.

 Extra invitations for RSVP declines

 If you struggled to prune your guest list down to a certain number of people, then you may have a “reserve” list of guests that you’d like to invite should any of the primary invitees decline.

 In that case, you’ll need extra invitations to send out in the “second round”.

 Extra invitations for photography & keepsakes

-Don’t forget about the fact that you may want to hold on to a couple of invitations for sentimental reasons (check out this post on how to preserve your invitation).
+Don’t forget about the fact that you may want to hold on to a couple of invitations for sentimental reasons.

 Having a couple of extras on hand for your photographer to shoot for your album and for you to keep as a reminder of the day is always a great idea.